What Is Lymphatic Drainage Massage and Does It Work?

 The organs of the lymphatic system include a framework of lymphocyte clusters and connective tissue fibers.
 These lymphocytes come from red bone marrow and are carried in the blood to specialized organs, which include lymph nodes, adenoids, tonsils, the spleen, and the thymus gland.

-When foreign substances get into the body, an immune response is triggered, and lymphocytes multiply and are sent to the affected body site to destroy the microorganisms.
-When a more serious infection occurs, the lymph nodes may swell up and enlarge, which is why this is often checked as an initial symptom of illness.
+When foreign substances get into the body, an immune response is triggered, and lymphocytes multiply and are sent to the affected area to destroy the microorganisms.
+When a more serious infection occurs, the lymph nodes may swell up and enlarge, which is why this is often checked as a first sign of lymphedema.

 Lymph nodes